saumitraaditya/edgevpnio.github.io/_pages/configbasics.md

   }
 ```

-## Configuring EdgeVPN deployment without the patch bridge
+## Configuring deployment without the patch bridge

-In your deployment, you may be able to configure EdgeVPN to expose an OVS virtual switch without an IP address to your leaf devices.
+In your deployment, you may be able to configure EdgeVPN.io to expose an OVS virtual switch without an IP address to your leaf devices.
 For this configuration, leave out the _AppBridge_ dictionary in your configuration file.
 Here's how the configuration file above would look like if you don't need the patch bridge:

 ```
   "BridgeController": {